Version 10 of the guidance supersedes previous versions. The key changes are:

 People should not leave the home if there is an active incident or outbreak, unless this is for an essential reason i.e. an urgent healthcare appointment.

 Providers should follow guidance around the deprivation of liberty in all cases where people are being restricted from going out.
 This includes the Deprivation of Liberty Safeguards (DoLS) process, where appropriate.
-As is the case under normal circumstances, deprivation of liberty should always be seen as the last resort.
+As is the case under normal circumstances, deprivation of liberty should always be the last resort.

 Providers should support people to maintain their relationships with families and friends, and access to professionals when needed.
 This is particularly important during an incident or outbreak.